 Since they broke into the business with their “Game of Thrones” appearances, the pair has been on both American and Australian television.
 They’ve also been featured in Time Magazine, National Geographic, and other publications.

-This past summer, Odin and Thor turned 7.
+In the summer of 2017, Odin and Thor turned 7.
 They had a huge birthday bash complete with 90 people and a Ramsay Bolton cake!
 According to Will, the former dire wolves are “pretty popular guys.”
 Follow them on Instagram here.